fde-capu/ft_ten_queens_puzzle/README.md

 ---

-*this project is part of the 42 São Paulo piscine: C05E08* *just bragging I was the only person to validate this exercise on my class*
+*this project is part of the 42 São Paulo piscine: C05E08*

+*just bragging, to my acknowledge, I was the only person to validate this exercise on my class*

 ---